wpswings/wallet-system-for-woocommerce/README.txt

 = 2.1.1 - RELEASED ON 2 November 2021 =

-* New: Supports Multivendor Marketplace Solution for WooCommerce
+* New: Supports Multi Vendor Marketplace Solution for WooCommerce
 * Fix: Minor Fixes.

 = 2.1.0 - RELEASED ON 23 September 2021 =